Lesson 1.5

 Continuous Visual on Drone

-Use of Visual Observer
+Use of Visual Observer Requirements

 The remote pilot may enlist a visual observer to assist in maintaining VLOS.
 The observer must maintain direct communication with the remote pilot and share the responsibility for maintaining visual line of sight.

-*When Remote PICs Transfer Drone Control
+Remote PICs Drone Transfer Control Requirements

 The remote PICs must maintain visual line of sight of the drone throughout the entire transfer process, and complete the transfer without loss of control.